fotonauts/fwissr/README.md

 In addition to the main `fwissr.json` configuration file, all files in `/etc/fwissr/` and `~/.fwissr/` directories are automatically loaded.
 The settings for these additional configurations are prefixed with the file name.

-You can provide more configuration files locations with the `fwissr_sources` setting in `fwissr.json`:
+You can provide more configuration file locations with the `fwissr_sources` setting in `fwissr.json`:

 ```json
 {